rixiobarrios/express-passport/readme.md

 };
 ```

-Here we are declaring the strategy for the signup - the first argument given to `LocalStrategy` is a hash giving info about the fields we will use for the authentication.
+Here we are declaring the strategy for the signup - the first argument given to `LocalStrategy` is an object giving info about the fields we will use for the authentication.

 By default, passport-local expects to find the fields `username` and `password` in the request.
 If you use different field names, as we do, you can give this information to `LocalStrategy`.

-The third argument will tell the strategy to send the request object to the callback so that we can do further things with it.
+The third argument will tell the strategy to send the *request* object to the callback so that we can do further things with it.

-Then, we pass the function that we want to be executed as a callback when this strategy is called: this callback method will receive the request object; the values corresponding to the fields name given in the hash; and the callback method(`done`) to execute when this 'strategy' is done.
+Then, we pass the function that we want to be executed as a callback when this strategy is called: this callback method will receive the request object; the values corresponding to the fields name given in the object; and the callback method(`callback`) to execute when this 'strategy' is done.

 Now, inside this callback method, we will implement our custom logic to signup a user.